cs3org/OCM-API/IETF-RFC.md

-If the request is valid and the code is accepted, the Sending Server MUST respond with HTTP 200 OK and a OAuth-compliant JSON object containing the issued token:
+If the request is valid and the code is accepted, the Sending Server MUST respond with HTTP 200 OK and a OAuth-compliant JSON object containing the issued token (truncated example):

 ~~~
 {
-  "access_token": "8f3d3f26-f1e6-4b47-9e3e-9af6c0d4ad8b",
+  "access_token": "eyJ0eXAiOiJhdCtqd3QiLCJhbGciOiJFZERTQSIs...",
   "token_type": "Bearer",
   "expires_in": 300
 }
 ~~~
 {: type="json"}

-The `access_token` is an opaque bearer credential with no internal structure visible to the Receiving Server.
+The `access_token` MUST be a JWT conforming to the JWT Profile for OAuth 2.0 Access Tokens as defined in [RFC9068].
+The JOSE header MUST include `typ` with the value set to `at+jwt` and MUST include a `kid` parameter identifying the Sending Server's OCM signatory key advertised in `/.well-known/jwks.json` and MUST NOT use `none` as the `alg`.
+The JWT MUST be signed with the private key corresponding to the Sending Server's OCM signatory key, allowing anyone with access to the corresponding public key, including third-party services, to verify the token independently.

+The JWT Claims Set MUST include the claims required by [RFC9068], with the following OCM-specific semantics:

+* `iss`: the Sending Server identifier, derived from the scheme and authority of the signatory keyId.
+* `sub`: the share owner on the Sending Server.
+* `aud`: the OCM principal authorized by this token, i.e. the `sharedWith` value of the share.
+Per Section 4.1.3 of [RFC7519] the interpretation of audience values is application-specific, and this document defines that interpretation for OCM.
+* `client_id`: as defined in Section 4.3 of [RFC8693], which forwards
+  to Section 2.2 of [RFC6749].
+Its value is at the discretion of the Sending Server; receivers MUST NOT assume a particular size or format.
+* `iat`, `exp`, `jti`: as defined in [RFC9068].

 The token authorizes the Receiving Server to access the shared resource using the appropriate transport protocol (e.g., WebDAV).
-The `expires_in` value indicates the token lifetime in seconds.
-No `refresh_token` is issued, instead the same request to the {tokenEndPoint} MUST be repeated before the `access_token` has expired, to recieve a new `access_token` that can then be used in the same manner.
+The `expires_in` value indicates the token lifetime in seconds and MUST agree with the `exp` claim.
+No `refresh_token` is issued, instead the same request to the `tokenEndPoint` MUST be repeated before the `access_token` has expired, to recieve a new `access_token` that can then be used in the same manner.

 ##  Error Responses